Cherarium/phone-goggles/README.md

 ```

 **calculate_call_history.py**

 `calculate_call_history.py` complements `create_test_data.py` by analyzing `CallEvent` instances in the API.

 It computes call statuses ('Completed', 'Missed Inbound', 'Missed Outbound', 'Initiated') and durations, offering insights into the API's functionality.

 And together with `create_test_data.py`, it forms a cycle for generating test data and extracting metrics, aiding in API testing.

 **admin.py**

-This controls the Django admin interface for the CallEvent model.
+This script controls the Django admin interface for the `CallEvent` model.

-It specifies the fields to display, adds filters and search functionality, and provides custom methods to calculate the call status and duration for each CallEvent
+It specifies the fields to display, adds filters and search functionality, and provides custom methods to calculate the call status and duration for each `CallEvent`

 ```
 from django.contrib import admin from django.utils import timezone